sxgo is my C++-based, open source SX28 emulator.

 - Outline window, showing clickable code labels

 - color profiling of running program.
 In the UI, during your code run, you can see which code is executed often.
+In the image at the top of this page you see darker green lines which are executed often, light green lines that are executed less often and white lines that haven't been executed for a while.

 - integration with python with the following exclusive features (additional to the features that the UI provides)